syzygy11211/Robot-Arm/README.md

 physically move to that zero
 ```

-This is still used by the verified fallback launch:
+> **Legacy:** This launch file was used for the previous three-motor setup (IDs 1, 2, and 4).
+Do not use it with the current four-motor mixed-i10/i36 configuration.

 ```bash
 ros2 launch motor_control_pkg three_motor_real.launch.py